eliasnogueira/3-design-patters-arch-decisions/README.md

         product.setDescription("10000 songs in your pocket!");
         product.setPrice(new BigDecimal("123.99"));

-        // approach using constructor (not so legible) Product product = new Product("iPod", "10000 songs in your pocket!", new BigDecimal("123.99"));
+        // approach using a constructor (not so legible) Product product = new Product("iPod", "10000 songs in your pocket!", new BigDecimal("123.99"));
     }
 }